-- ☐ GLUCAGONOMA: A rare Pancreatic islet alpha cell tumors - □ NME is pathognomonic for pancreatic glucagonoma and is present in more than two thirds of patients at the time of tumor diagnosis. - Waves of erythema with flaccid vescicle and bullae followed later by crusting and erosions. - Intertrigenous area, oral mucosa - New onset of DM, diarrhoea, weight loss - Necrolysis and keratinocyte vacuolation in upper epidermis - When the characteristic eruption occurs without underlying pancreatic malignancy the condition is referred as Pseudo glucagonoma Syndrome
+- Pancreatic islet alpha cell tumors - □ NME is virtually pathognomonic for pancreatic glucagonoma and is present in more than two thirds of patients at the time of tumor diagnosis. - □ When the characteristic eruption occurs without underlying pancreatic malignancy the condition is referred as Pseudo glucagonoma Syndrome - The skin and mucous membranes are affected with painful, migratory erythematous, polycyclic patches or plaques with superficial pustules, vesicles, or bullae being present.